What A Difference a Year (or 3) Makes-Perspectives from a Mother of a Marine (MoM)

 Because I live much of my life “in song,” I am reminded of the 1934 song originally written in Spanish by Maria Grever, “What a Difference a Day Makes”.
 The English lyrics were written by Stanley Adams and was played by Harry Roy & his orchestra.
 However, it was Dinah Washington, in 1959, that popularized this song in America.
 She won a Grammy for it.

-Two years ago today, October 25, 2020, I bid farewell to my oldest son, Quin, as he embarked on a journey to create a future for himself.
-Two years later I beam with pride to call him Lance Corporal of the United States Marine Corps.
+Three years ago today, October 25, 2020, I bid farewell to my oldest son, Quin, as he embarked on a journey to create a future for himself.
+Three years later I beam with pride to call him Corporal of the United States Marine Corps.
 And I feel there is so much more ahead for him, as I hope every MoM and mom feels.
 I know in my heart he has earned this and that feels good.
 There's another part of me, that says, wait, are you sure, you have the right kid - he earned this?
 My kid was always a tough one.
-A smarty pants hyper lover of life thrill seeker.
+A smarty-pants-hyper-lover-of-life-thrill seeker.
 Is he really old enough now to earn cool titles like this?

 I have been so very fortunate to have connected with a fantastic group of MoM’s to share my journey with.
 Their sons also left on October 25, 2020 and were in Mike Company 3rd Battalion with Quin for the Boot Camp experience on Parris Island, SC.
 Thanks to one of the MoM’s we connected via Facebook and formed our own Instant Messenger group.
 It is these women that I owe so much of my sanity to over these past few years.
 We zoomed, we got-to-know-each-other, and some of us even met with each other in person despite long distances.
 Yet, I feel the most important thing we did, is stay connected and truthful to each other as our emotions took on rollercoaster epic trips.

-When I state that the past two years have been “hard” having Quin gone, it is not an understatement.
-These women, hands down, helped me through the dark, unsure and frustrating times as well as provided laughter and perspective to me.
+When I state that the past three years have been “hard” having Quin gone, it is not an understatement.
+These women, hands down, helped me through the dark, unsure, sad and frustrating times as well as provided laughter and perspective to me.

 All of our journeys are different.
 What I write and feel here is never a competition.
 But I do want to say, having like-minded-MoM’s out there to reach out to at a moment’s notice and share, was, well, frankly, a life-line to me.